 4. St. Stephen’s Basilica Square

-We had a surprise when the lights dimmed in St. Stephen’s Square and the musical story of the Nutcracker was projected on the facade of the basilica.
+We had a surprise when the lights dimmed in St. Stephen’s Square and the musical story of The Nutcracker was projected on the facade of the basilica.
 Every 30 minutes onlookers can enjoy being surrounded by the beautiful sounds and lights of the famous ballet in vivid, colorful animation on the largest church in Budapest.

 5. Budapest Eye Ferris Wheel

 With its neon blue hue, the Budapest Eye lights up the night and it’s illuminating, the spinning wheel can be seen from all over the city.
 If a ride is a must, make sure you visit before the new year begins.
-The iconic wheel has been dim after the new year celebrations ended.
+The iconic wheel has been dim after the New Year celebrations ended.

 6. Chimney Cake Stands

-Just about every visitor you see strolling the Christmas markets is walking around with a smoking chimney cake in their hand.
+Just about every visitor you see strolling the Christmas market is walking around with a smoking chimney cake in their hand.
 The combination of warm, freshly baked cake accented with your choice of cinnamon, cocoa, vanilla, or walnuts, is the perfect dessert to warm up cold hands.
 Our favorite way to “defrost” was to closely watch the baking masters brown the dough over the piping hot coals.

 7. Budapest Parliament Building

 Truly one of the most impressive buildings in all of Europe.
-Visit the peaceful square adorned with a beautiful tree and life-size nativity scene.
+Visit the peaceful square adorned with a beautiful tree and a life-size nativity scene.
 Here’s an insider photography tip!
 This is where the professional photographers set up their tripods to try and get the best photos of the lighted Christmas trams.

 8. Hungarian State Opera House

-A visit to the Hungarian State Opera house was a surprisingly inexpensive night out!
+A visit to the Hungarian State Opera House was a surprisingly inexpensive night out!
 For a total of only USD 12, we enjoyed listening to the sounds of Handel’s Messiah in one of the finest opera houses in the world.